Whiteknight/ParserObjects/docs/v5/parsers_chars.md

 var parser = MatchChar('x');
 ```

-This is functionally equivalent to, but slower, than `MatchChar()`:
+This is functionally equivalent to, but slower than, `MatchChar()`:

 ```csharp
 var parser = Match('x');